-D ( · · · ·

-Perform financial

-oversight reporting

-financial control and

-management information

-functions technology

-specifically in the security;

-areas of Review all

-managing credit, interim and

-market, liquidity, annual financial

-operational, statements

-legal and other before

-risks of the submission to

-Company, and the Board;

-crisis Ensure that the

-management. accounting and

-auditing

-processes,

-practices and

-methods of the

-Company

-comply with

-Philippine and

-internationally-

-accepted

-standards;

-Develop a

-transparent

-financial

-management

-system that will

-ensure the

-integrity of

-internal control

-activities

-throughout the

-Corporation

-through a step-

-by-step

-procedures and

-policies

-handbook that

-will be used by

-the entire

-organization;

-and Supervise

-Management in

-Management's

-formulation of

-rules and

-procedures on

-financial

-reporting and

-internal controls

-in accordance
+Has adopted operational, legal and other risks of the Company, and crisis management. statements before submission to the Board; Ensure that the accounting and auditing processes, practices and methods of the Company comply with Philippine and internationally- accepted standards; Develop a transparent financial management system that will ensure the integrity of internal control activities throughout the Corporation through a step- by-step procedures and policies handbook that will be used by the entire organization; and Supervise Management in Management's formulation of rules and procedures on financial reporting and internal controls in accordance with relevant guidelines.
+To ensure that It has the nower Nomination 1 3 1 Has adopted a Charter ne Nomination and Hearing Committee functions as the body that pre- screens and shortlists all individuals nominated to become a director of the Company have all the It has the power to set guidelines on the number of directorships which a member of the Board may hold pursuant to